Ben Long (footballer): Early life

 Long was born in Darwin, Northern Territory into a family of Indigenous Australian descent (Anmatjerre, Malak-Malak & Tiwi).
 His grandfather, Jack Long Sr, and his father, Chris Long, were both premiership winning footballers for St Mary's in the Northern Territory Football League.
 As a member of the Rioli-Long family he shares numerous relations with other notable footballers including dual Essendon premiership player and 1993 Norm Smith Medallist Michael Long (uncle), four-time Hawthorn premiership player and 2015 Norm Smith Medallist Cyril Rioli (cousin), three-time Richmond premiership player Daniel Rioli (nephew), 2018 West Coast premiership player Junior Rioli (cousin) and dual Adelaide AFLW premiership player Danielle Ponter (cousin).
+He has Chinese and English heritage from his paternal grandfather Jack Long.

 Ben grew up playing junior football for St Mary's in the NTFL junior leagues and in 2014, at the age of 16, he moved interstate to Victoria when he accepted a scholarship to attend Melbourne Grammar.
 In 2016, he played in Footscray's VFL premiership winning team.
 Along with football, Long played rugby union for the Casuarina Cougars as a youngster alongside future AFL player Brandan Parfitt before quitting to focus solely on football as a teenager.